UNCLASSIFIED (U)

 c.
 (U) A son or daughter remains the son or daughter of an applicant found ineligible under INA 212(a)(2)(C)(ii) even after the death of the ineligible applicant parent and even after the son or daughter turns 21.
 However, as described above, the financial or other benefit must have been obtained with the last five years.

 d.
 (U) INA 212(a)(2)(C)(ii) only applies to spouses who are currently married to applicants found ineligible under INA 212(a)(2)(C)(i).
 It does not include those whose marriage has ended due to divorce or the death of the ineligible applicant.
-If you determine that a divorce has been obtained to avoid ineligibility under INA 212(a)(2)(C), and the divorce is less than five years old, you should submit a request for an AO to your L/CA liaison.
+If you determine that a divorce has been obtained to avoid ineligibility under INA 212(a)(2)(C), and the divorce is less than five years old, submit a request for an AO to your L/CA liaison.

 9 FAM 302.4-3(C) (U) Advisory Opinion